-The School District of Springfield R-12 ("District") provides students grades 3rd-12th a district issued computing device and students grades kindergarten-2nd access to classroom computing devices.
+The School District of Springfield R-12 ("District") provides all students a district issued computing device.
 The intent of providing this technology is to provide students modern learning tools to enhance the learning opportunities and environment.
-Students will have access to additional technology opportunities as part of the educational programming offered.
+Students may have access to additional technology opportunities as part of the educational programming offered.